small towns, great food and wine best escorted tours Italy

 Day 3 – Learning how to do cicchetti

 Today is yours to explore Venice independently until later in the afternoon.
-If you’ve not been to Venice before, there are some ‘must-dos’, and you are a return visitor you’ll know the joys of just getting lost in Venice’s myriad of little lanes and canals.
+If you’ve not been to Venice before, there are some ‘must-dos’, and if you are a return visitor you’ll know the joys of just getting lost in Venice’s myriad of little lanes and canals.
 Later you will join us for a special guided walk: learning how to enjoy the Venetian approach to the aperitivo: cicchetti (pronounced chi-KET-tee), which are local appetizers that line the counters of little bars all over town at the end of each workday.
 It’s a local tradition to celebrate this time of day with a cool drink and some appetising nibbles.
 Our local expert will take you to a series of lovely bars to enjoy a few quiet drinks whilst you sample a range of treats like deep-fried mozzarella cheese, calamari, artichoke hearts, crostini (small toasted bread with a topping), marinated seafood, olives, and prosciutto with melon.
 It’s a great way to experience the local culture, and usually I don’t have room left for dinner!

 Inclusions: Cicchetti tour, including drinks and nibbles